Published on 27/11/2020

 How is this monitoring conducted?

 The monitoring of sales of veterinary antimicrobials is based on an annual declaration of sales by the pharmaceutical companies marketing these antimicrobials.
 This covers 100% of authorised veterinary medicinal products and includes a breakdown by species.
 These data can be combined with other sources of information such as reported turnover, prescription surveys, etc.

-The information used to calculate the indicators for monitoring antimicrobial sales is available in the Excel file that can be accessed here (link).
+The information used to calculate the indicators for monitoring antimicrobial sales is available in this Excel file.

 How should the results be interpreted?

 The data on antimicrobial sales volumes alone do not include exact details of their use.
 Recent antimicrobials are more potent and require the administration of smaller doses of product.
 To assess animal exposure to antimicrobials, it is necessary to consider, in particular, the dosage and duration of administration, but also changes in the animal population over time.
 The ALEA estimates the animal level of exposure to antimicrobials.

 The first EcoAntibio 2012-2016 plan aimed to reduce the use of antimicrobials by 25% in five years, with particular attention being paid to the use of antimicrobials of critical importance in veterinary and human medicine.
 These are used when the antimicrobials first prescribed are ineffective.
 The main objective of the first plan was met, with a 37% decrease in animal exposure to antimicrobials during the five-year period.

 It thus set a target of a 25% reduction in three years in the use of antimicrobials belonging to the classes of fluoroquinolones and third- and fourth-generation cephalosporins, with 2013 being the reference year.
 This objective was achieved and even greatly exceeded in 2016.

 The new EcoAntibio 2017-2021 plan aims to ensure that the decline in animal exposure to antimicrobials is sustained.
 It provides for communication and training measures, access to alternatives to antimicrobials, and improved prevention of animal diseases.
 A specific objective for colistin, an antibiotic used frequently in veterinary medicine but reserved for severe cases in human medicine, is a 50% reduction in exposure to this antimicrobial in five years, in the cattle, pig and poultry sectors.

 What are the main trends that have been observed?